-The new mandir was soon completed.
-A grand celebration was held and the murtis of Nar-Narayan Dev were consecrated.
+The mandir was soon complete.
+A grand celebration was held and the murtis of Nar-Narayan Dev were consecrated in the new mandir.

 Soon after Ahmedabad mandir was built, Maharaj instructed Brahmanand Swami to build a mandir in Vartal.
 Maharaj told him to build a one-pinnacled mandir in Vartal.
 However, Brahmanand Swami began to build a three-pinnacled mandir.